UseResponse lets create an interactive ticket and feedback forms with conditional logic.

 Once you have custom fields with drop-down options, you can add extra questions customers have to answer based on a particular response.
 Follow the next steps:

-- In Administration » Fields & Properties » Tickets select custom field with arrow icon;
+- In Administration » Custom Fields » Tickets select custom field with the arrow icon;

 - Click New » New Field at the top right;

 - In the pop up define the value of parent field customer needs to choose before dependent ticket field becomes visible;

 - Enter the field's title, type, optionally define its visibility and set it to be a required one;

 - Save the changes;

 - Proceed to add extra data to other options of the root field.

 Use breadcrumbs to get back to fields management page where you can preview how a new built form is displayed for customers in the user interface.

 Note: You can set several fields to be displayed at once dependent on a specific value of the previous field.

-Keep in mind that customers would be suggested to fill in dynamic form no matter which channel they use to submit a request - self-service portal, support center widget, mobile interface or agent backend.
+Keep in mind that customers would be suggested to fill out dynamic form no matter which channel they use to submit a request - self-service portal, support center widget, mobile interface or agent backend.

 Triggers & Queues

 Conditional fields can be used to create automation rules.
 For instance, you can assign a ticket to a certain department based on customer response entered in a specific dependent input.
 Find detailed information on how to automate your business workflow using triggers.

 You can also organize your own reports and queues based on selected dependent fields, set them as grouping or filtering options for easier ticket management.